Peter-van-Tol/LITEXCNC-HUB75HAT/README.md

 # HUB75HAT

-A PCB that turns the Colorlight 5A-75B into an easy to use CNC contorller for cheap.
+A PCB that turns the Colorlight 5A-75B into an easy to use CNC controller for cheap.

 This project ist based on:
 - [cyber-murmel/chubby-hat](https://github.com/cyber-murmel/chubby-hat)